Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 Credit Card Fees:

-These fees are quite significant and due to very low margins in this business we have no choice but to pass them on.
+These fees are significant and due to very low margins in this business we have no choice but to pass them on.

 Order Processing: